 If you don’t have the resources to conduct a survey, you’re probably thinking of engaging a third party to do it for you.
 Many of those third parties will insist on “co-branding” the report, such as CFO Magazine and the EIU.
 But as Chris Koch of SAP said in a recent interview, “The problem with that is it only builds credibility for CFO or EIU.
 It creates goodwill but not demand-generation because it’s not your survey, it’s the EIU’s; it’s not your thinking, it’s theirs.”
 Instead of hiring a company that’s going to plaster its own name on your survey, use a panel research company such as ResearchNow or SSI that can take your survey design, build and field the survey, and return the results for you to analyze and report on.
 Their name need not appear on the report.
 Nor ours if you work with us.
 Thought leadership should make you look good, not your paid help.

 Building a first-rate bridge

 In this age of SurveyMonkey and email, surveys are easy to construct and to field.
 But they are still hard to do well.
 People often hope or presume that they will discover insights when they trawl through their data.
 It doesn’t work that way.
-To get interesting insights you have to anticipate them, or at least have an idea where they might be lurking, when you design your survey.
+To get interesting insights you have to anticipate them or at least have an idea where they might be lurking when you design your survey.

-There’s nothing in these 10 Do’s and Don’ts that has to do with how you analyze, present or communicate the results once you have them.
+There’s nothing in these 10 Do’s and Don’ts that has to do with how you analyze, present, or communicate the results once you have them.
 This is all about the prep-work.
 As Abe Lincoln once said, “Give me six hours to chop down a tree and I will spend the first four sharpening the axe.”
-Sharpen well and you’ll not only fell a tree, you‘ll build a first-rate bridge to your customers, too.
+Sharpen well and you’ll not only fell a tree, but you‘ll also build a first-rate bridge to your customers, too.